Boundaries: The Key to Connection and Personal Growth

 “If I don’t let anyone in, they can’t disappoint me.”

 This makes sense.
 It’s protective.
 It’s survival mode.
-But walls don’t just keep danger out, they keep love out, they keep laughter out, they keep life out!
+But walls don’t just keep danger out; they keep love out, laughter out, and life out!

 It’s true that walls feel safe, but they create loneliness.
 Whereas boundaries feel uncomfortable at first, but they create alignment.